Complete guideApplied AI

 • The value shows up on multi-step work with judgment and exceptions, which is exactly where rule-based automation tends to break.

-Agentic AI refers to software that pursues a goal on its own, deciding which steps to take, calling the tools it needs, and adjusting as it goes, instead of waiting for a person to spell out every action.
+Agentic AI, also called agentive AI, refers to software that pursues a goal on its own, deciding which steps to take, calling the tools it needs, and adjusting as it goes, instead of waiting for a person to spell out every action.
 Where a standard chatbot answers one question at a time, an agentic AI system takes an objective like “reconcile these invoices against our purchase orders and flag the mismatches” and works the problem: it plans the steps, pulls data from the systems it has access to, checks its own output, and pauses for a human when it hits something it should not decide alone.

 That shift, from answering prompts to carrying out goals, is what separates agentic AI from the generative AI most teams first encountered.
 A generative model writes a draft when you ask for one.
 An agent decides that a draft is needed, writes it, sends it to the right reviewer, and files the result, all from a single instruction at the top.